sairudra1/flex-sensor-module/README.md

 🔄 On-board selector/jumper to choose active-high or active-low output 🚫 No analog signal → no noise issues
-🧹 Cleaner wiring → perfect for beginners and compact projects

-📌 Summary
-With this board, you no longer have to build a noisy voltage divider on a breadboard.
+🧹 Cleaner wiring → perfect for beginners and compact projects no longer have to build a noisy voltage divider on a breadboard.
 Just plug in the flex sensor and read a clean digital signal — HIGH when flexed (or LOW, depending on your selection), and ready to be used in any microcontroller project.